shakes76/PatternAnalysis-2023/recognition/pixelCNN-s4436638/README.md

 ![image](https://github.com/CharlieGore/PatternAnalysis-2023/assets/141538622/b79ce09f-9464-4734-8f29-090b08ec5295)

 According to the diagram, the low-resolution image undergoes a process of generating multiple feature maps, which are subsequently combined into a single channel to produce the high-resolution image.
 The number of filters created is determined by squaring the upscaling factor, meaning that our project, which upscales by a factor of 4, will result in the creation of 16 filters.
 Previous research has demonstrated that the Adam optimizer consistently delivers the most favorable outcomes during model training, and the mean square error loss function has proven to be the most effective method for assessing the system's loss.

+## Dataset and preprocessing
+The dataset utilised was the ADNI brain dataset, consisting of brain MRI images sized at 240x256 pixels.
+As we want to use different images for training and validation, this dataset was split into 2 arrays, with 90% of the image dataset being used for training and the other 10% for validation.
+These images also had to be downsampled using the Resize function by our upsampling factor of 4, making them 60x64 when being used in the CNN.

+## Training